artsy/artsy-hokusai-templates/README.md

 `hokusai setup` also supports passing in template variables with the `--var` option.
 Users will get a warning if trying to render a template with a defined but unspecified variable.

+### CircleCI

+CircleCI configuration is setup to use the shared [artsy/hokusai](https://github.com/artsy/orbs/tree/master/src/hokusai) orb.
+Using this requires updating an app's CircleCI settings to use version 2.1.
+See the [hokusai orb documentation](https://github.com/artsy/orbs/tree/master/src/hokusai) for details.